3N4N/luzarsblog/_posts/2020-03-04-why-avatar-the-last-airbender-rocks.md

 others, it's Zuko.
-The banished prince of Fire nation first introduces himself as the irresponsible and annoying youngster villain of the show, only to surprise the viewers by having one of the best redemption arcs of all time through the span of three seasons.
+The banished prince of Fire nation first introduces himself as the irresponsible and annoying youngster villain of the show, only to surprise the viewers by having one of the best redemption arcs of all time throughout the span of three seasons.

-There are countless example of equally incredible character arcs: Toph's journey from a fierce and belligerent master Earthbender into a more sophisticated woman who doesn't have to prove her toughness to the world, Sokka's journey from a sarcastic warrior who has little ability as a warrior into a responsible adult who has extensive knowledge of battle and war.
+There are countless example of equally incredible character arcs: Toph's journey from a fierce and belligerent master Earthbender into a more sophisticated woman who doesn't have to prove her toughness to the world, Sokka's journey from a sarcastic warrior with little ability as a warrior into a responsible adult with extensive knowledge of battle and war.
 Even the animal characters like Momo and Appa aren't excluded from amazing character arcs. *Avatar* really is a precious story.

 # Enjoy The Small Things